 They kiss and make up, while I go to see what the twins are doing.

 During my restriction weekend, we continue to tell our tales of separation.
 Jack’s initiation into monastery life is similar in ways to my life in juvie.
-With the dorm door locked at night, a pecking order of molesters dictates who is preyed upon and who are the predators.
+With the dorm door locked at night, a pecking order of molesters dictates who are the predators and who is preyed upon.
 Showing that he learned from the several fights we had with haters, Jack fends off one of the minor molesters on his first night.
 There are some boys our age who refrain from the whole ‘Wild Boys’ sex scene.
 Jack joins them.
 He isn’t hassled anymore.
-That group’s neutrality about the sexual abuse going on around them is a prime lesson on Swiss amorality – they don’t care what their neighbors do as long as it doesn’t affect themselves.
+That group’s neutrality about the sexual abuse going on around them is a prime lesson on Swiss amorality – they don’t care what their neighbors do as long as it doesn’t affect them.
 That Swiss attitude goes way back before the Nazis and their plundered gold.
 He had no real friends and pined for me.
 Jace and he broke the sex pact rule regularly.

 “I had a dream that you came with Jace.
 You didn’t get turned on.
 It woke me up.”